V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 Reading it, we know that :

-* YouTrack is used as main issue track and run on this machine at port 8080
+* YouTrack is used as main issue tracker, and run on this machine at port 8080
 * Dave and us will use the `dev` account with the credentials `dev:aff6d5527753386eaf09`
 * There is an `admin` account.
-* The development server iwth the codebase is offline.
+* The development server with the codebase is offline.
-* There is a `backup server` which is supposed to backup the main app's code and YouTrack configuration and data, but doesn't at the time.
+* There is a `backup server` which is supposed to backup the main app's code and YouTrack configuration and data, but it doesn't at the time.
 * Only Dave, have an account to access the `backup server`, but he made an utility to look the `backup server` log using the command `curl backup`.
 * The first backups might be messed up with different size than the others.
 This occured while Dave was setting up YouTrack administration account.
 So maybe Dave make misstake with this :)

 As there is other box, let's read the `/etc/hosts` file first.